openshift/openshift-pep/openshift-pep-NNN.md

 <h3 id="roles-driven-puppet-scripts">Roles-Driven Puppet Scripts</h3>

 The new installation options will require the development of roles-driven puppet scripts.
 From an engineering standpoint, this means that the [current Puppet scripts](https://github.com/openshift/puppet-openshift_origin) will need refactoring.
+Some points to consider here:

+* Our [remote deployment](#remote-system-deployment) option should work for target systems that are running Fedora or RHEL/CentOS.
+In order to get the necessary Ruby packages for the latter case, the scripts will need to make use of Software Collections ([SCL](http://developerblog.redhat.com/2013/01/28/software-collections-on-red-hat-enterprise-linux/)).

+* As mentioned in the section on the [wizard configuration file](#oo-wizard-cfg), the revised puppet scripts will use [hiera](http://docs.puppetlabs.com/hiera/1/index.html) to get at the configuration information in `oo-wizard-cfg.yml`.

-The prerequisite to this work is to agree upon the definition of "reference configurations" that the puppet scripts will build.
+But first and foremost, the prerequisite to this work is to agree upon the definition of "reference configurations" that the puppet scripts will build.

 #### Pre-Determined Reference Configurations
-As implied by the installation options described in the previous section, the puppet scripts will enforce the use of particular services within the Origin system.
+As implied by the installation options described in the [Text-Based Wizard](#text-based-wizard) section, the puppet scripts will enforce the use of particular services within the Origin system.
 For instance: while any [AMQP](http://www.amqp.org/)-compliant messaging server will work with OpenShift, the puppet scripts will use [ActiveMQ](http://activemq.apache.org/).
 The complete breakdown of roles and software packages will be as follows:

 * Role: Broker
     * Broker RPM